viisual/ASCII-Decorator/README.md

 ### Generate Font Test

-Creates a new document which shows your selected text in all available fonts, so you can choose the one you like best!
+Creates a new document which shows your selected text ( *or Lorem Ipsum* ) in all available fonts, so you can choose the one you like best!

 ![**GenerateFontTest_SelectedText**](https://raw.githubusercontent.com/Enteleform/ASCII-Decorator/master/GIFs/GenerateFontTest_SelectedText.gif)